The Daily Walk with Love

 is on The Daily Walk with Love

-The Daily Walk with Love, December 15, 2017, by Paul Evans, Have a great weekend everyone!
+The Daily Walk with Love, April 26, 2018, by Paul Evans, Have a great everyone!
 Video is The Who – BBC Sessions (Full album), courtesy of The Who, BBC, “rock junior and YouTube — 1:14:48.
 Featured photograph of The Who courtesy of YouTube.

 Also see today’s Time for a Revolution in Politics?, which calls on Americans to abandon both the Democratic Party and the Republican Party as no longer representative of the hopes, dreams and needs of the American people, and to get behind the third party of their choice (we suggest the Reform Party).